grondilu/bitcoin-raku-tools/README.md

 use BIP32;

+# master key generation
+#   - random, defaut entropy is 16 bytes
+my MasterKey $m .= new;
-# master key generation from a seed
+#   - from a seed
 my MasterKey $m .= new: my $seed = blob8.new: ^256 .roll: 32;

 # key derivation